json-everything/json-everything/README.md

 If you use JSON to do something that is not covered by a library in this suite or one of the above projects, feel free to [create a feature issue](https://github.com/gregsdennis/json-everything/issues/new?assignees=&labels=feature&template=Feature_request.md).

 If you have or know of another project that extends System.Text.Json to do cool things, I'd like to list it here, so please [create a general issue](https://github.com/gregsdennis/json-everything/issues/new?assignees=&labels=question&template=Question.md) to let me know about it.

+## Contributors

+This repository follows the [All Contributors specification](https://allcontributors.org/).

+Please see the [CONTRIBUTING](./CONTRIBUTING.md) file for more information.